levitation-opensource/FolderSyncNet/README.md

 ## Folder synchroniser
 Automatically and in realtime copies updated files from source folder to destination folder for backup purposes.
+It is also possible to enable bi-directional synchronisation.

 ### Installation